 Some places bring you your coffee, and some places make you go get it from the counter.
 Don't be alarmed if either happens.
 Just listen for your order.

-Peak hours are early in the morning, around lunch time, and in the evening.
+Peak hours are early in the morning before people go to work, around lunch time when people are taking a break, and in the evening when side hustlers and students come in.
 Base your schedule around that.
 Traffic sucks.

 If you leave temporarily, for whatever reason, your seat is fair game.
 When you come back, find a new seat.